Storm Response — Eureka, MO

 What does Vulcan's adjuster-meeting service actually do for me?

 We meet your insurance adjuster on your Eureka roof and walk the damage with them line-by-line.
-We catch items the adjuster's initial scope misses, file supplements when code or manufacturer spec requires work that was not in the original estimate, and make sure you are not left with an uncovered gap between carrier payout and actual repair cost.
+We catch items the adjuster's initial scope misses, file supplements when code or manufacturer spec requires work that was not in the original estimate, and make sure you are not left with an uncovered gap between carrier payout and actual replacement cost.
 No charge — we are paid out of the approved scope.